 About Essex County Council

-Essex County Council is the county council that governs the non-metropolitan county of Essex in England.
-Congestion and air quality issues are vocal concerns of local residents living in this area and the council are undertaking a number of measures to address these.
-Transport investment in key urban areas will focus on the most sustainable transport options that enable the efficient movement of large numbers of people and goods within the limited space available, freeing up space for development and an improved public realm.
-Providing high quality and viable sustainable alternative travel to encourage trips to be made using fast and reliable public transport.
-Ensuring that the different forms of transport are as integrated as much as possible and that people have access to up to date and new technology.
+Essex County Council governs the non-metropolitan county of Essex in England.
+Local residents have voiced concerns about congestion and air quality and the council is undertaking a number of measures to address these issues.
+Transport investment in key urban areas will focus on the most sustainable transport options, that enable the efficient movement of large numbers of people and goods within the limited space available, freeing up space for development and an improved public realm.
+With provision of high quality and viable sustainable alternatives, residents are encouraged to make trips using fast and reliable public transport.
+It is vital to ensure that all forms of transport are sufficiently integrated and that people have access to up-to-date technology.

-Delivering best value for EV customers by only charging for power delivered and ease of use and payment.
+- Deliver best value for electric vehicle (EV) customers by only charging for power delivered, with ease of use and payment.

-Electric Blue installed 4 x 7kW eVolve Fast Chargers, 2 at each site at no cost to the taxpayer and free charging as an introductory offer to encourage uptake.
-Each point can charge two cars at a time meaning that four cars can be charged simultaneously at each site and should take about four hours to fully replenish the battery.
+Electric Blue installed four 7kW eVolve Fast Chargers, two at each site, with no cost to the taxpayer and free charging as an introductory offer to encourage uptake.
+Each point can charge two cars, meaning that four cars can be charged simultaneously at each site.
+It takes approximately four hours to fully replenish a battery.

 Every charger installed by Electric Blue is powered by energy from 100% renewable sources.